Article 729 out of 2403

-Welcome to the latest edition of Senior Snippets: the monthly advisory column with the older members of the community in mind, brought to you by Bryn Evans, Director of Home Instead Senior Care in Sheffield.
+Welcome to the latest edition of Senior Snippets: the monthly advisory column with the older members of the community in mind, brought to you by Bryn Evans, Director of Home Instead Senior Care in Sheffield and Barnsley.

-In the new year many people have made resolutions such as trying to keep active, save more money or spend more time with loved ones.
-One resolution that is easy to stick to is to stay healthy and safe at home.
+We are now in the new year and many of us have made resolutions such as trying to keep active, save more money or spend more time with loved ones.
+The one resolution we can all stick to is to stay healthy and safe at home.
 Your home is the main place where you should feel most secure and now is the perfect time to carry out a few quick checks to ensure you are living in a home that is the safest it can be.

 Make your bathroom safe: Have grab bars installed in your shower and near the toilet to make getting around easier and safer and put rubber mats in the bathtub to prevent slipping.